 1876 - Japan: The first Japanese kindergarten was established at the Tokyo Womens Normal School (now Ochanomizu University) by Clara Zitelmann.
 As a result of the establishment of Kindergarten in Japan some European paperfolds became known to the Japanese.

-1882 - USA: Probable date of first publication of Part 2 of 'The Kindergarten Guide' by Maria Kraus-Boelte and John Kraus which includes the earliest known illustrations of, and instructions for making, among others, the Crown, the Duck, the Small Vase, the Pig, the House and the Organ, the Soldier's Cap, the Shovel, the One-Piece Star of David and Paper Chains.
+1882 - USA: Probable date of first publication of Part 2 of 'The Kindergarten Guide' by Maria Kraus-Boelte and John Kraus which includes the earliest known illustrations of, and instructions for making, among others, the King's Crown, the Duck, the Pig, the House and the Sofa, the Soldier's Cap, the Interwoven Star of David and Paper Chains.

 1885 - France: Publication of the earliest known diagrams for the traditional Flapping Bird, and also the earliest known reference to this design of any kind, on page 336 of issue 661 of the French magazine La Nature.

-1889 - USA: The first known publication of the Jacob's Ladder toy, derived from the Chinese Wallet, in the magazine Scientific American.
+1889 - USA: The first known publication of details of the Jacob's Ladder toy, derived from the Chinese Wallet, in the magazine Scientific American.

 1891 - France: Publication of diagrams for the Newspaper Ladder fold and cut effect in L'Illustration 2505 of 28th February 1891.

 1892 - USA: Publication of 'Paper Folding and Cutting, by Katherine M Ball.

 1892 - France: Publication of the Big Coin Through Small Hole magical effect in L'Illustration 2571 of 4th June 1892.

 1893 - India: Publication of Tandalam Sundara Rao's book 'Geometrical Exercises in Paperfolding' which took the Froebelian concept of mathematical / geometrical paperfolds to a new level.